 I found it easier to keep the pineapple skin in place with a callus cushion.
 I centered the plantar wart in the hole, fit the pineapple into that and covered it with a bandage.
 An added benefit: the fresh pineapple is delish!

-A. We have heard about applying banana skin to warts, but this is the first time we have read that pineapple might be beneficial.
+A. We have heard about applying banana skin to warts, but this is the first time we have read that pineapple might be a beneficial plantar wart remedy.
 An ingredient in pineapple, bromelain, has both anti-inflammatory and immune-modulating effects, so there is a plausible mechanism of action.